-If you had told me, "But, Phil, muscle mass helps to burn calories and makes it easier to keep weight off", I probably would've said something in the yeah-of-course vein, but still maintained that I'd rather diet.
+If you had told me, "But, P., muscle mass helps to burn calories and makes it easier to keep weight off", I probably would've said something in the yeah-of-course vein, but still maintained that I'd rather diet.
 Recently, though, I read a statistic that said something like "Every pound of muscle in your body burns 50 calories a day", and suddenly it clicked: build muscles, and you can eat more, because just having them burns calories.
 A simple one-to-one correspondence -- nothing complicated.
 Maybe it needed to be quantifiable like that for me to internalize it, just like I needed to actually hear the difference today in order to grasp what "stereo imaging" really meant.
 I have a tendency, too, to think that people are full of shit whenever they describe a partially or entirely subjective experience that I've never had.
-For instance, when I was young, I believed that sexual climax was an entirely arbitrary idea -- that is, I thought that people called it a climax whenever they thought they were having the most fun, and that it wasn't particularly distinguished by anything other than an arbitrarily assigned name.
-And before I had my first anxiety attack, I believed that panic attacks were practically abstract notions -- whenever you felt unusually scared or worried, well, that was a panic attack!
+For instance, before I had my first anxiety attack, I believed that panic attacks were practically abstract notions -- whenever you felt unusually scared or worried, well, that was a panic attack!
 Indeed, I went so far as to tell a friend, "Oh, yeah, I've had a panic attack", thinking that it was little more than a sinking feeling in the pit of my stomach upon realizing that I'd forgotten to turn in a paper or somesuch.
 Little did I know...!

 May 25, 2001 (link)